 Economics approaches are instrumental in understanding significant barriers that can prevent exciting scientific discoveries from improving health and saving lives.
 For example, studies of the effects of various incentives and pressures in the marketplace on consumer and provider behavior can elucidate strategies that promote the optimal adoption and use of high-value innovations.
 Understanding the implications of health care system structure and organization, as well as practice design, for adoption and use can identify both opportunities for further innovation and barriers that could be overcome by thoughtful design of interventions stemming from fundamental advances in medical science.
 Careful modeling of the likely adoption and real-world effects of treatment, diagnostic and preventive strategies can inform efforts to maximize their impact on health and well-being.
 Equally important as the research findings from this program will be the research capacity and tools that are being developed.
 These resources can be leveraged by individual NIH Institutes and Centers to conduct related, but more narrowly focused, research on these questions, and importantly can optimize the adoption of future biomedical technologies and interventions.

-Because the intent is the development of generalizable understanding, several grants will be funded as cooperative agreements.
+Because the intent is the development of generalizable understanding, several grants were funded as cooperative agreements.
 This mechanism supports the synthesis of funded research efforts and thereby can improve the process leading from scientific advances to health improvement.
 Cooperative agreements allow substantial involvement of NIH staff to assist, guide, coordinate, and participate in project activities.
-NIH staff will provide a framework through Steering Committees that can facilitate communication and build synergy among investigators working in this area, with the aim of establishing a solid foundation for development of this field.
+NIH staff working on the Health Economics program provide a framework through Steering Committees that can facilitate communication and build synergy among investigators working in this area, with the aim of establishing a solid foundation for development of the health economics field.